 When you think of Marrakech, the souks are often one of the first things to spring to mind.
 Indeed, their vibrant atmosphere, colourful stalls and excited merchants are a favourite among tourists, and a sight not to be missed on any trip to the beautiful red city of Marrakech.
 We at Villanovo invite you to venture into to the bustling Medina of Marrakech among the vendors, snake charmers and the enchanting smell of spices to get a real taste of Morocco.
 Just be prepared to do a little haggling!

 Traditionally, the souk is an open market where locals can buy all kinds of basic necessities.
-Street vendors would come here to display their products found in the villages next door or coming from the other side of the world.
+In the past, street vendors would come here to display their products found in the villages next door or those coming from the other side of the world.
 Marrakech is situated on many trade routes, so there are a great deal goods from all over Morocco and neighbouring African countries.
 Merchants usually travelled by camel or donkey with a heavily loaded caravan.

-As the population grew, merchants then began to set up small souks next to busy places.
+As the population grew, merchants then began to set up small souks next to the busier areas, such as the main square.
 They then used their donkeys and carts to roam the labyrinthine streets of the Medina, identifying it as the best way to sell their products as close as possible to the population.